 THESE ARE M Y P E O P L E!!!

 Top l-r : Four cute food bloggers I met at lunch one day, trying out some fun new food products, the SWAG bags, and yes, it was bags.
 Plural.
 As in- I had to buy another suitcase to get everything home!
 Tasting before dinner one night from Alaska Seafood featuring Alaska Halibut Corndogs, Buffalo Alaska Cod Quesadillas, Sockeye Salmon and Bacon Wrapped Scallop Sliders.

 In honor of my recent visit to Seattle, I’m sharing (my daughter Corrine’s) Shrimp and Avocado Salsa.
 This is one of our family favorites.
 Corrine has been making it for a few years and it’s become one of those recipes.
 You know the dish that you make once and then get assigned to make for EVERY party from that time forward because it’s just So.
 Darn.
 Good.

 Yup.
 This is that recipe.
 I’ve had people text, email and call me for this recipe.
-If you’re a seafood hater, you may want to reconsider, even seafood haters tell me they love it.

 Everyone's Favorite Shrimp and Avocado Salsa